tasdikrahman/tasdikrahman.me/_posts/2019-03-22-solo-backpacking-trip-to-hampi-gokarna-goa-budget.md

 <center><img src="/content/images/2019/03/gods-own-beach.jpg"></center>

 Just after you get down at any of the beaches which are farther away from the main roads, you would find a bunch of folks who would have holed up in makeshift tents, playing soccer, cooking food in the open kitchen which they have created.
-It was very interesting to see that part of it.
+Most of them being from Israel.

-We started our trek to the beach right next to god's own beach and the beaches along the way, all the way to the main gokarna beach.
+We started our trek to the beach right next to god's own beach and the beaches along the way, all the way to the main Gokarna beach.

 Kudle Beach is popular with those that are staying in town but want to spend the day at the beach.
 At the left end of the Gokarna beach, a narrow path goes up a hill, where you cross a (Rama) temple en route.
 This temple also has a natural water spring which according to the locals never stops running.
 The water is quite drinkable.
 After climbing up some stairs, you will find flat ground and some breath-taking views of Gokarna beach as you turn-around to see the distance you covered.
 As you move along, about 10 minutes walk from this place, the flat ground leads to a narrow lane, which goes down to Kudle beach, the second of Gokarna's beaches.
 This beach looks very unkempt, desolate and dirty in off-seasons.
 You will hardly find a soul here then.